-EsadType is a post-graduate diploma in type design for screen and print.
+EsadType is a post-graduate course in type design for print and screen.
 Each student works on a personal research project and receives professional advice and instruction that explores a variety of methods related to both typography and graphic design.
 Candidates are selected internationally.
-Teaching is carried out primarily in English and in French.
-The course begins in September 2021 and for a total period of 16 months.
+Teaching is carried out primarily in English.
+The course begins in September 2023 and for a total period of 18 months.

 Type Design Workshop

 The aim of this workshop is to train students in typeface design using several different approaches including artistic direction, typography, calligraphy and programming.
 Students rapidly learn the skills needed for their professional practice and these are put into practice whilst working on their personal project.
 The Type Design Workshop is led by a permanent teaching staff with workshops carried out by external teachers.

 Each student designs a personal typeface, focusing on issues linked with the particular use of that typeface.
 Candidates complete a research document that features the various details of their work: medium, use cases and cultural context.
 A written dissertation accompanies the work describing the project and the various steps taken to in its development.
 The project is carried out as if it were in a professional setting.
 It is of note that over recent years several multiscript type systems and typefaces have been designed, examples include Vietnamese, Bengali, Devanagari, Tamil, Thai, Arabic, Chinese, Hebrew, Cyrillic, Greek, Latin…